junjypark/SAN/README.md

 We recommend using geodesic distance for mesh surfaces.
 You may use [Python](https://pypi.org/project/pygeodesic/) or [C++](https://code.google.com/archive/p/geodesic/wikis/ExactGeodesic.wiki) to obtain a pairwise geodesic distance matrix.

 It requires the extraction of `vertices` and `faces` matrices.
 The `vertices` matrix contains the 3D coordinate for each vertex, and each row of the `faces` matrix contains the indices of three vertices that construct a triangle in the mesh surface.
 In Freesurfer, the surface file (e.g. `lh.pial` (recommended) or `lh.inflated`) can be used to extract vertices and faces (see `read.fs.surface()` in the freesurferformats R package).
-Once you load `vertices` and `faces', the following manipulation is necessary due to the difference between R and Python.
+Once you load `vertices` and `faces`, the following manipulation is necessary due to the difference between R and Python.

 ```R
 surf$faces = surf$faces-1